QuantEcon/lecture-python-advanced.myst/lectures/smoothing.md

-* opportunities that allow the consumer to transform an erratic nonfinancial income process into a smoother consumption process by purchasing or selling  one or more financial securities
+* opportunities that allow the consumer to transform an erratic nonfinancial income process into a smoother consumption process by buying and  selling  one or more financial securities

 In the **complete markets version**, each period the consumer can buy or sell a complete set of one-period ahead state-contingent securities whose